sushmaakoju/research-experience/academic-myths.md

 Deliberate misgendering without consent in academic environments carries significant legal risks and potential consequences.

-## The Dangerous Myth of Group Ownership of International Students
+## The Dangerous Myth of Authority Ownership of International Students

-A profoundly harmful and legally incorrect notion perpetuated in some academic environments is the idea that "international students surrender ownership of their intellect, autonomy, and personhood to the group or organization or university."
+A profoundly harmful and legally incorrect notion perpetuated in **some, rare** academic environments is the idea that "international students surrender ownership of their intellect, autonomy, and personhood to the authority structure or power hierarchy."
+Albeit a rare occurrence, but has a profound influence over other authority structures outside of the ones that created it, as they pass the torch of non-existent ownership by vocalizing incorrectly on behalf of international students, without engaging in any conversation with the students.
 This coercive falsehood:

-- Fundamentally misrepresents the legal relationship between international students and educational groups (whatever hierarchical denomination they belong to)
+- Fundamentally misrepresents the legal relationship between international students and authority entities.
-- Violates basic human rights principles regarding personal autonomy and dignity
+- Violates basic human rights principles regarding personal autonomy and dignity.
-- Contradicts established academic freedom protections that extend to all students regardless of nationality
+- Contradicts established academic freedom protections that extend to all students regardless of nationality.
-- Represents a form of intimidation designed to exploit visa vulnerabilities
+- Represents a form of intimidation designed to exploit visa vulnerabilities.

 This myth is particularly dangerous because it: